Visit artist's studios and venues in Peterborough and the surrounding areas

 Josephine Kelly

 I draw, print and paint figures and objects in exterior and interior spaces.
-I’m still experimenting with materials and techniques, More
+Colourful acrylic, water colour and ink paintings, More

-This year for PAOS, I'm running a large format charcoal drawing workshop, come along there will be the opportunity for people to have a go working from a model.
+I am running a large format drawing workshop, where there is an opportunity for people to have a go working from a model.

 Where: Howe Room, Peterborough Museum.